Faculty & Staff

 Mrs. Woodbury has been with Providence Academy since its founding, teaching in the Lower, Middle and Upper Schools.
 Mrs. Woodbury holds a Bachelor of Science degree in French from the University of Minnesota as well as a certificate in French studies from the University of Quebec, Chicoutimi.
 She is a licensed K-12 French teacher with many years of experience teaching from pre-school through adult education.
 In addition to her teaching duties, Mrs. Woodbury directs student trips to France and Quebec and holds summer French camps for Lower School students.
 Mrs. Woodbury’s teaching is enhanced by her experiences of having studied and traveled in France, Switzerland, Belgium, Martinique and Québec.

 Mr. Chris Wrede has been teaching for the last 17 years, 13 of which have been at Providence Academy.
-He currently serves as a History teacher in the Middle School as well as Chair of the Middle and Upper School History Departments.
-He holds a bachelor's degree from the University of Minnesota – Duluth and a master’s degree from the University of St. Thomas.
+He currently serves as a History teacher in the Middle School.
+Mr. Wrede holds a bachelor's degree from the University of Minnesota – Duluth and a master’s degree from the University of St. Thomas.